iterative/dvc.org/content/docs/start/experiments.md

 Pushed experiment 'exp-bfe64' to Git remote 'gitremote'.
 ```

-`dvc exp list` shows all experiments that have been saved.
+`dvc exp list` shows all experiments which have been saved.

 ```dvc
 $ dvc exp list gitremote --all